Tute24/wgl-app/README.md

 - utils/ — controller error handler
 - transporter/ — nodemailer transporter
 - types/ — shared TypeScript types
+- Dockerfile - file with instructions to build the API's docker image in production
+- Dockerfile.dev - file with instructions to build the API's docker image locally
+- docker-compose - File that orchestrates the enviroment locally, using Dockerfile.dev to run the API's and postgres image to run the DB's container simultaneously in the host's PC

 Purpose:
 - routes: endpoint wiring and middleware
 - controllers: handle requests and responses
 - services: business logic and DB access (Prisma), throw AppError for predictable failures
+- Dockerfiles: defines how to create the API's reproducible and immutable image, to avoid problems while the app's in development/production mode
+- docker-compose.yml: orchestrates the local development environment by running both the API container (with hot reload) and the PostgreSQL database simultaneously, ensuring consistent setup on any machine

 ### 🧩 Features
 - User registration and authentication (JWT)